How to Install Travertine Tile?

 Preparing the Floor and Surface

 Before starting the travertine tile installation, preparing the surface is key.
-Whether they are wall tiles or floor tiles, having a smooth and clean surface will assure you that they will stick to the surface.
-To prepare the surface you should:
+Whether they are wall tiles or floor tiles, having a smooth and clean surface will ensure that they will stick to the surface.
+To prepare the surface, you should:

 A smooth and leveled surface will result in a more even tile layout.
 So, look for any dips or high points on the floor.
 If the surface is not level then use a level compound to smooth out the surface.
 It’ll keep the travertine tiles from cracking or shifting.

-If you are installing in an area that is prone to moisture such as kitchens and bathrooms then waterproofing is essential.
+If you are installing in an area that is prone to moisture, such as kitchens and bathrooms, then waterproofing is essential.
 Applying a layer of waterproofing will be helpful here.
-Travertine is a naturally porous material so it can absorb water.
-This step will assure you of long-lasting durability.
+Travertine is a naturally porous material, so it can absorb water.
+This step will ensure long-lasting durability.

 Measure the area where you’re installing tiles with a tape measure.
 Before you cut your travertine tiles, lay them out to determine the best fit.